Chart Color Schemes

 The labour market performance in Glebe lags significantly behind most other regions nationally

-Conversely, construction is under-represented, comprising only 3.9% of Glebe's workforce compared to Greater Sydney's 8.6%.
-Many residents commute elsewhere for work, as indicated by the Census working population count.
-Between September 2024 and September 2025, labour force levels decreased by 1.4%, with employment decreasing by 1.7%, causing unemployment to rise by 0.3 percentage points in Glebe.
-In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%, with a 0.2 percentage point increase in unemployment.
-State-level data from NSW to 25-Nov shows employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-National employment forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Glebe's employment mix suggests local employment should increase by 7.3% over five years and 14.6% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, construction was under-represented at 3.9% compared to Greater Sydney's 8.6%.
+Many residents commuted elsewhere for work based on Census data comparing working population to local population.
+Between September 2024 and September 2025, labour force levels decreased by 1.4%, employment fell by 1.7%, leading to a 0.3 percentage point increase in unemployment.
+In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Glebe's employment mix suggests local employment could increase by 7.3% over five years and 14.6% over ten years, although this is a simplified extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment